openstack-archive/nova-zvm-virt-driver/doc/source/imageguide.rst

   4. The root disk should have a single partition.

-  5. The image being captured should support SSH access using keys instead of specifying a password.

-  6. The image being captured should not have any network interface cards (NICs) defined below virtual address 1100.
+  5. The image being captured should not have any network interface cards (NICs) defined below virtual address 1100.

 In addition to the specified criteria, the following recommendations allow for efficient use of the image: